dromer/virtual-hue/readme.txt

 The idea is that htx.py will invoke external programs (e.g. shell scripts) instead of switching on lamps.

 Current status: proof of concept works!
 You can switch on- and off virtual lights.
+Also discovery via SSDP/UPNP works but only with the official(!) app - some 3d part software has problems.

 required:
 - python-configparser